 Travels From: Massachusetts & Florida

-After Presidents Franklin D. Roosevelt and Abraham Lincoln, Doris Kearns Goodwin once again wields her magic on another larger-than-life president and a momentous and raucous American time period as she brings Theodore Roosevelt, the muckraking journalists and the Progressive Era to life in this new presentation.
-Goodwin focuses on the broken friendship between Teddy Roosevelt and his chosen successor, William Howard Taft.
-With the help of the “muckraking” press at the time, Roosevelt wielded the Bully Pulpit to challenge and triumph over abusive monopolies, political bosses and corrupting money brokers, leading a revolution that he bequeathed to Taft only to see it compromised as Taft surrendered to money men and big business.
-The rupture between the two led Roosevelt to run against Taft for president, an ultimately futile race that resulted in the election of Democrat Woodrow Wilson and the diminishment of Theodore Roosevelt’s progressive wing of the Republican Party.
-Goodwin shares with audiences a time in our history that enlightened and changed the country, ushered in the modern age and produced some unforgettable men and women.
+A struggling economy.
+Two wars.
+A nation starving for leadership.
+One of America's most treasured historians, Doris Kearns Goodwin explores a momentous and raucous American time period as she brings Theodore Roosevelt, William Howard Taft and the Progressive Era to life, drawing from her bestselling and award-winning book, The Bully Pulpit.
+Goodwin keenly focuses on the broken friendship between Teddy Roosevelt and his chosen successor, William Howard Taft.
+With the help of the “muckraking” press, Roosevelt wielded the Bully Pulpit to challenge and triumph over abusive monopolies, political bosses and corrupting money brokers, leading a revolution that he bequeathed to Taft only to see it compromised as Taft failed to take hold of the public dimensions of the presidential role – never finding comfort in being Number One.
+The rupture between the two led Roosevelt to run against Taft for president in 1912, an ultimately futile race that resulted in the election of Democrat Woodrow Wilson and the diminishment of Theodore Roosevelt’s progressive wing of the Republican Party.
+Goodwin illuminates a remarkable time in our history that enlightened and changed the country, ushered in the modern age and brought some unforgettable men and women into the spotlight.

-Often cited as one of President Obama’s favorite books, Doris Kearns Goodwin’s Team of Rivals: The Political Genius of Abraham Lincoln inspires business and political leaders of today by teaching Lincoln’s quiet but powerful leadership qualities─including his wisdom in building and maintaining teams in the midst of critically trying circumstances and his ability to overcome incredible obstacles.
-As one of the most recognized historians of the day, Goodwin’s new book, The Bully Pulpit: Theodore Roosevelt, William Howard Taft, and the Golden Age of Journalism,(November, 2013) is a dynamic history of the first decade of the Progressive era, that tumultuous time when the nation was coming unseamed and reform was in the air—much like the nation is experiencing today in the political arena.
-Author of several best-selling books, Goodwin won the Pulitzer Prize for No Ordinary Time: Franklin and Eleanor Roosevelt: The Home Front in World War II.
-As well, she penned a touching memoir, Wait Till Next Year, about a love of baseball she shared with her father.
+Doris Kearns Goodwin provides audiences trenchant, informed and enthralling commentary on current events by demonstrating how history has answered similar questions.
+With a deft wit and an uncanny ability to weave stories that put you “right in the room” as history occurs, Goodwin offers extraordinary insight into the lives of the leaders who have shaped the United States.
+She brings the audience into the 2016 presidential campaign, a lengthy, exhausting and costly race that will be dominated by the 24/7 news cycle, social media, pop culture and the rise of the Super PACs.
+Often cited as one of President Obama’s favorite books, Goodwin’s Team of Rivals: The Political Genius of Abraham Lincoln inspires business and political leaders of today by teaching Lincoln’s quiet but powerful leadership qualities, including his wisdom in building and maintaining teams in the midst of critically trying circumstances and his ability to overcome incredible obstacles.
+As one of the most recognized historians of the day, Goodwin’s most recent book, The Bully Pulpit: Theodore Roosevelt, William Howard Taft, and the Golden Age of Journalism (2013), is a dynamic history of the first decade of the Progressive era, that tumultuous time when the nation was coming unseamed and reform was in the air—much like the nation is experiencing today in the political arena.
+Author of several additional best-selling books, Goodwin won the Pulitzer Prize for No Ordinary Time: Franklin and Eleanor Roosevelt: The Home Front in World War II.
+She also penned a touching memoir, Wait Till Next Year, about a love of baseball she shared with her father.
 A contributor, both on and off the air, to the PBS documentaries LBJ, The Kennedys, FDR and Baseball, Goodwin is the person most turn to for a keen historical perspective on political and current events.
-The film version of her book, Team of Rivals, was produced by Steven Spielberg.
+The film version of her book Team of Rivals was directed by Steven Spielberg.
 Lincoln premiered November 2012 to rave reviews and received 7 Golden Globe and 12 Oscar nominations.
-Dreamworks Studios/Steven Spielberg have also acquired the film rights to The Bully Pulpit: Theodore Roosevelt, William Howard Taft, and the Golden Age of Journalism – “Working with Steven Spielberg and DreamWorks on Lincoln seemed a once-in-a‐lifetime opportunity,” said Goodwin.
+DreamWorks Studios/Steven Spielberg have also acquired the film rights to The Bully Pulpit—“Working with Steven Spielberg and DreamWorks on Lincoln seemed like a once-in-a‐lifetime opportunity,” said Goodwin.
 “I cannot imagine anything better than the prospect of working with them again, this time to bring Theodore Roosevelt and William Howard Taft to life.”